rayg1234/pytlib/README.md

 ![encoding detector](site_content/encoding_detector_diagram.svg)

-At inference time, the method is extremely simple and efficient, we just evaluation the cross-correlation between the car feature map and the search image.
+At inference time, the method is extremely simple and efficient, we just evaluation the cross-correlation between the car feature map \phi(F) and the search image feature map \phi(X).

 ![encoding detector](site_content/xcor_eqn.svg)